 Human Rights and Diversity Professional Practice Guidelines

 Engineers and Geoscientists BC has endorsed the Engineers Canada 30 By 30 goal.
 The goal of 30 By 30 is to increase the number of newly licensed engineers who are women to 30% by the year 2030.
-The association’s approach to 30 By 30 includes a council-endorsed strategic plan, guide to action, and champion network.
+The organization’s approach to 30 By 30 includes a council-endorsed strategic plan, guide to action, and champion network.

 For more information, please visit the Engineers and Geoscientists BC 30 by 30 page.

 The Women in Engineering and Geoscience Division is open to all registrants who are interested in supporting the connection, attraction, promotion, retention, and advocacy for women in engineering and geoscience.
 The Division values align with other Engineers and Geoscientists BC initiatives for diversity and inclusion and promote equity, integrity, inclusiveness, and collaboration.